5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 Specs

-Preston Innovations Pro V Roller – Our Best V Type Pick!
+Preston Innovations Super Pro V Roller – My Best V Type Pick!

-If you’re shopping on a budget, then the Preston Innovations Pro V Roller is the one you want to go for, as it is an awesome roller while being affordable.
+If you’re looking for a V-type roller, then the Preston Innovations Super Pro V Roller is the one you want to go for, as it is an awesome option and is affordable.
 Since its release, it has been the number-one-selling V pole roller in the UK.
+The Super Pro V is an updated and improved version of the original Pro V launched over 12 years ago.

-The legs on this pole roller are adjustable in length/height and angle, too, which means that no matter the terrain, you will always be able to get this to the right level for effective shipping.
+The tripod legs on this unit are fully adjustable in length/height and angle, too, so no matter the terrain, you will always be able to get this to the right level for effective shipping.
 The centre pole is also height adjustable, so you can always get the perfect setup for your pole.

 It’s incredibly easy to use as it comes with quick-release clasps, and the drop-down extensions easily slide out.
 It also folds down easily and is incredibly light and compact, so carrying it around is about as easy as possible.